 Why Is The pH Of Lube Important?

-The safest personal lubricants have a pH that’s within the same range as the body parts they come in contact with — including the vagina and rectum.
+The safest and best personal lubricants have a pH that’s within the same range as the body parts they come in contact with — including the vagina and rectum.

 Take a look at our infographic below for a visual representation of the pH scale as it pertains to personal lubricants and your body.